Checking Trustworthiness of Probabilistic Computations in a Typed Natural Deduction System: Conclusion and future work

 The main use of such a calculus is the evaluation of trustworthy probabilistic computations: trustworthiness is here intended as a property induced by an acceptable distance between output frequency and its theoretical probability, parametric with respect to the sample size under observation.
 Such notion of trustworthiness can be used to evaluate opaque distributions against intended or desirable models, e.g., in the context of Machine Learning systems.
 Conditions for trustworthiness are made explicit in TPTND by a safety result, defining the required structure of a TPTND derivation by rules which determine trust in the probability of a given output.

 Several extensions of this work are planned, or have already been made.
 First, the language of TPTND can be extended with properties of the probability distributions in order to introduce bias, and the corresponding metric on trustworthiness can be adapted accordingly as in \citep{DBLP:conf/aiia/PrimieroD22}.
 Moreover, imprecise probabilities can be added to model uncertainty further in the model under observation.
 Also, a subtyping relation can be formulated to identify classification partitions.
 Second, the computational semantics for the typed terms of TPTND proposed in \citep{230200958} can represent the basis for the development of a Coq verification protocol for probabilistic trustworthy computations, extending the existing protocol for trust presented in \citep{DBLP:journals/wias/PrimieroB18} with one of the available Coq libraries for probabilistic reasoning, e.g., \url{https://github.com/jtassarotti/polaris}.
 A variation of TPTND can be devised for modelling processes with finite resources for experiments: in this format, safety can rely on a normal form for terms which is reached after a fixed number of possible experiments.
-Finally, relational and state transition semantics for this system are also being investigated.
+Finally, a relational semantics for this system has been presented in \cite{pk24}.